Professional Statements and Societal Positions Guidelines

 - PSG is not routinely indicated in cases of typical, uncomplicated, and non-injurious parasomnias when the diagnosis is clearly delineated.

-- PSG is indicated when evaluating patients with sleep behaviors suggestive of parasomnias that are unusual or atypical because of the patient’s age at onset; the time, duration or frequency of occurrence of the behavior; or the specifics of the particular motor patterns in question.
+- PSG is indicated when evaluating individuals with sleep behaviors suggestive of parasomnias that are unusual or atypical because of the individual’s age at onset; the time, duration or frequency of occurrence of the behavior; or the specifics of the particular motor patterns in question.

 - PSG is indicated in the following situations:

-- Evaluating sleep related behaviors that are violent or otherwise potentially injurious to the patient or others; or
+- Evaluating sleep related behaviors that are violent or otherwise potentially injurious to the individual or others; or

 - In situations with forensic considerations (e.g., if onset follows trauma or if the events themselves have been associated with personal injury); or